Plain English Summary

 What does the study involve?

-All pupils will be asked to complete three short questionnaires: one before the lessons, one straight after, and one three months later.
+Schools are selected at random to give either just their usual teaching on STIs, or their usual teaching on STIs plus a specially designed lesson on chlamydia.
+All pupils are asked to complete three short questionnaires: one before the lessons, one straight after, and one three months later.

 What are the possible benefits and risks of participating?